Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 where $\mathcal{A}$ is a finite or countably infinite alphabet with the grading $\rho \equiv 1$, the $\lambda_a$ are scalar-valued functions and the $f_a$ are $\R^d$-valued.
 For a word $w \in \mathcal{A}^*$ one constructs recursively the \emph{word-basis function} $f_w$ by combining partial derivatives of the functions $f_a$ using the product rule.
-To illustrate this, we recall the following example from \cite[Remark 2]{Murua2015} (derivatives in the following are \Frechet derivatives):
+To illustrate this, we recall the following example from \cite[Remark 2]{MR3648103} (derivatives in the following are \Frechet derivatives):

-Thus the word-basis function $f_w$ is a linear combination of elementary differentials (as in \ref{setup: PSeries}) in the functions $f_a, a\in \mathcal{A}$ for some trees.\ For a character $\delta \in \Char{\text{Sh} (\mathcal{A},\rho)}{\R}$ one defines now the formal series\footnote{Which can also be considered as a power series by introducing a step size parameter $\varepsilon >0$, c. \cite[Remark 3]{Murua2015}.}
+Thus the word-basis function $f_w$ is a linear combination of elementary differentials (as in \ref{setup: PSeries}) in the functions $f_a, a\in \mathcal{A}$ for some trees.\ For a character $\delta \in \Char{\text{Sh} (\mathcal{A},\rho)}{\R}$ one defines now the formal series\footnote{Which becomes a power series by introducing a step size parameter $\varepsilon >0$, cf.\ \cite[Remark 3]{MR3648103}.}